Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/VectorSpaces.md

 The concrete types must have the following attribute:
 * `:contents::VS`: storage of the contents of the indexable dimensions

-By default, a named vector space uses C order for the indexable dimensions when the mode is `:product`.
+By default, a named vector space uses C order for the indexable dimensions when the mode is `:⊗`.
 You can change it to F order for your own subtypes by defining the [`MultiIndexOrderStyle`](@ref) trait.

 ## Manual